IBMAppModernization/docker101/lab2.md

 Username:
 ```

-3. Save your docker username into a variable, so that you can copy/paste the rest of the commands for this lab
+3. Save your docker username into a variable, so that you can copy/paste the rest of the commands for this lab.
+Replace the command below with your username.

 ```
 $ export DOCKER_USER=<docker username>